KiMMta ECD Children enjoyinh their lunch

-9 students from the Early Childhood Development programme have reached a level where they have now been able to graduate and join primary school.
+10 students from the Early Childhood Development programme have reached a level where they have now been able to graduate and join primary school.

+This is just but one testimony from a student who completed primary education and performed well.
 The numbers are great but to show the impact of KiMMta’s work from the students’ perspective we carried out a survey among a small group of the children and youths who use the resource centre for after-school tuition.

 This is a sample of their comments: